-Each testing kit must be signed out (if you are part of a safe cohort the kit will be shared and only one of you will sign out the kit).
-Please inform the teaching assistant of any missing pieces immediately.
+Each testing kit must be signed out.
+Please inform the course assistant of any missing pieces immediately.
 You will be responsible for protecting the integrity of each test and adhering to the APA code of ethics.
 You will also be responsible for any loss, damage, or theft that occurs while the test is signed out to you.
-At this time we continue to need to return testing kits after they are used.
+At this time, we continue to need to return testing kits after they are used.
 In addition, all test kits are to be returned by the last day of class.
 Failure to return test materials will result in a grade of INCOMPLETE.